How to Grocery Shop While Sheltering in Place

 If you would like to email/call in an order, we can have it ready for you to pick up.
 Email firstname.lastname@example.org.

 Delivery provided via Instacart.
-And, during this shelter in place order, the Canepas are accepting orders via email as well.
-Email firstname.lastname@example.org with your name, phone number, and a detailed list of what you would like, then specify delivery or pick-up.
-According to co-owner David Canepa, the plan is to process orders same-day.
+Orders accepted via email at: email@example.com with your name, phone number, and a detailed list of what you would like, then specify delivery or pick-up.
+Orders may be delayed once staff capacity per day is reached.
 Hand-washing station out front and social distancing enforced in-store.
+Please do not bring your own bags and use the sanitized carts and baskets provided for shopping.

 In conjunction with InstaCart, delivery provided in normal times within a 2-hour window but currently experiencing significant delays.
 Expect to wait a week or more for delivery.
 A 14-day trial period is available before a monthly service fee kicks in.
 Though there is a fee for orders of less than $35, no upfront payment required.